If you’re looking to learn the Russian alphabet With Example Words, there’s no better resource than Russianalphabets.com.

 Я | YA | yard. | yah |

-There are only 33 letters, and many of them look similar to their English counterparts.
+There are only 33 letters, many of which look similar to their English counterparts.
 Take a look at these example words to see how easy it is:

 Мама (mama) – This word means “mom” in Russian.
-As you can see, it looks a lot like the English word “mom.”
+As you can see, it resembles the English word “mom.”

 Папа (papa) – This word means “dad” in Russian.
 Again, it looks very similar to the English word.